byuids-resumes/Joshua-Staples-Resume/docs/index.md

 title: Joshua Staples's Resume
 ---
 # Joshua Staples
-Computer Science student at BYU-Idaho with an emphasis on Machine Learning.
+Computer Science student at BYU-Idaho with an emphasis in Machine Learning.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>